lapidator/custom/README.md

 my very chaotic files, as they still might contain useful info for someone else.

-Some customizations, especialy the case for css, are simply removing or hiding things, to get a cleaner look and improve functionality.
+Some customizations, especially the case for css, are simply removing or hiding things, to get a cleaner look and improve functionality.
-(Obviously this is only the case if hidden or removed things are not used and thus for example take up space.)
+(Obviously this is only the case if hidden or removed things are not used and thus only take up space.)

 ## NOTE
-This repository does not contain *all* files necessary to actually use them.
+This repository does *not* contain *all* files necessary to actually use them.
 Files potentially containing sensitive information and/or images might be left out.
-Eexternal contents are also left out, especially if I think that I might violate some copyright by sharing it.
+External contents are also left out, especially if I think that I might violate some copyright by sharing it.